Oak Forest Dethatching Lawn Services

 Contact Oak Forest’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Oak Forest.
-The city operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags (plastic bags are not permitted) or rigid containers (usually up to 32 gallons) for curbside pickup.
-Commercial contractors may be subject to additional fee structures and must comply with municipal requirements for material separation.
-For larger quantities or off-schedule disposal, Oak Forest provides a yard waste drop-off site with specific operating hours, and residents may need a permit or sticker for access.
-Always check the current collection schedule and accepted materials list before preparing dethatched material for disposal.
-For more information or to confirm requirements, contact: Oak Forest Department of Public Works
+The city operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated as required by local ordinance.
+Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with state and municipal waste reduction goals.
+Commercial contractors may be subject to additional permit or fee requirements.
+Residents should check the seasonal collection schedule and ensure materials are placed at the curb on designated days.
+For more information on yard waste collection, drop-off site hours, and permit requirements, contact:

 15440 Central Avenue, Oak Forest, IL 60452